 The Structure of a Sales Webinar

-There are basically 3 parts to your sales webinar….The introduction, the content, and the close/offer.
-Below are 3 short videos that walk you through each part.
+There are basically four parts to your sales webinar….the introduction, the content, the offer. and Q&A.

 Make a List of Future Potential Promo Partners and Organizations